-Being able to watch the Grand National from Aintree isn’t something we can do in 2021 due to coronavirus restrictions but during ‘normal times’ thousands of horse racing betting fans flood the racecourse for this spectacular Festival.
+Being able to watch the Grand National from Aintree is back for 2022 after coronavirus restricted fans from attending last year.
+This means thousands of horse racing betting fans are set to flood the racecourse for this spectacular Festival.

 The Grand National isn’t just about one race – there are three days of elite-level National Hunt horse racing before the ultimate, 30-jump showdown on the Saturday.

 And fans who get tickets for the Grand National are usually in for a wild time.
 Here, Paddy Power explains everything you need to know about the Grand National attendance in our latest Demystifying Racing guide…